 Named after King Louis IX, this is the national church of France in Rome.
 It explains the presences of the statues of St Denis and Charlemagne.
 The biggest crowd congregates in the transept to the left to see Caravaggio’s three paintings of the life of St Matthew.
 From left to right, they are The Calling, The Inspiration and The Martyrdom.

 Santa Maria sopra Minerva

 Built over a temple dedicated to the goddess Isis and not Minerva as the name suggests.
-The Basilica probably most famous for Michelangelo’s sculpture of Christ the Redeemer.
+The Basilica is probably most famous for Michelangelo’s sculpture of Christ the Redeemer.
 It’s the one on the left of Jesus Christ clinging to a cross.
 Other renowned works include the Filippino Lippi-decorated Carafa Chapel on the right and the Memorial to Maria Raggi that Bernini sculpted.

 Near Campo de’ Fiori

 N.B.
-No metro lines run through this area either but the churches are also walking distance from the Argentina bus stop.
+No metro lines run through this area but the churches are also walking distance from the Argentina bus stop.

 Sant’Andrea della Valle

 A little way down the road from Il Gesu.
 Fans of classical music may recognise the Barberini Chapel as the inspiration for the Attavanti Chapel in Puccini’s opera Tosca.
 The massive painting of St Andrew the Apostle’s martyrdom dominates the altar, while the mirror allows visitors to admire the ceiling vault.
 The attendants here are refreshingly friendly and borrowing of the audio guides is free.